conda/conda-index/docs/postgresql.md

 As of `conda-index 0.7.0`, `conda-index` can use a PostgreSQL database.
 `conda-index` uses a database to store package metadata, creating repodata from a query.
-By default it will use a sqlite3 database stored alongside the package files, but it can optionally use PostgreSQL.
+By default, it will use a sqlite3 database stored alongside the package files, but it can optionally use PostgreSQL.

 The database backend is controlled by the `--db <backend>` and `--db-url`